nathanielzacharias/InvestorChecklistTool-BE/README.md

 Accessing the API documentation:
 - git clone this repository
+- install dependencies with "yarn install"
+- set environment variables in .env.example, then change name to .env
 - run 'yarn dev'
 - go to localhost:3000/v1/docs in browser
 ---